 Still other cloud computing efforts focus on providing a virtual replacement for operational hardware like storage and backup solutions.
-These include the cloud-based backup efforts like EMC's Mozy, and corporate storage services like Amazon's Simple Storage Solution (S3).
-Even efforts like Apple's MobileMe and Microsoft's Live Mesh that sync user data across devices (phone, multiple desktops) are considered part of the cloud craze.
+These include the cloudbased backup efforts like EMC's Mozy, and corporate storage services like Amazon's Simple Storage Solution (S3).
+Even efforts like Apple's iCloud that sync user data across devices (phone, multiple desktops) are considered part of the cloud craze.
 The common theme in all of this is leveraging computing delivered over the Internet to satisfy the computing needs of both users and organizations.